 Please have any equipment ready BEFORE getting your dog out to train.

-Toys – Use a variety of toys while training.
+Use a variety of toys while training.
 Keep the game interesting and keep your dog guessing throughout your training sessions.
-I find that a dog will love to tug with toys such as, Flossy Rope Tug or Squeaky Plush Toy or Wool Tug toy.
+I find that a dog will love to tug with toys such as, A rope tug, plushy toy or a wool toy.